-Not all types of tracks will be in your area, so it’s a great project to learn what animals live near you.
+Not all animal tracks will be in your area, so it’s a great project to learn what animals live near you.

 You can make your own guide and draw the tracks yourself.

-Part of identifying animal tracks is not just about the shape, it’s about the pattern of the way they walk.
+Part of identifying animal tracks is not just about the shape.
+It’s about the pattern of the way the animal walks too.

 Plaster Casting: Supplies

-- Plaster of Paris (also available cheap at local hardware stores)
+- Plaster of Paris (also available cheaply at local hardware stores)